On This Page:

 Add Resources and Activities to Sections

 - Resources include static content such as files, labels, and URLs.
-A quick way to add files to a course is to drag them from your a computer onto your course page in the browser.
+A quick way to add files to a course is to drag them from your computer desktop onto the specific section of your course page in the browser.
 For more about adding resources, see About Adding Resources to a Moodle Course.

 The Activities Block